athowes/meld/README.md

 - [ ] "Meld" models 1 and 2 (with consistent priors first if this makes sense, then with inconsistent priors) *Break down this task more*

 General to-do:
-- [ ] Generalise sampler to be either systematic scan or random scan
+- [x] Generalise sampler to be either systematic-scan or random-scan

 ## Meeting 02/07/2019
 After to-do: